WebCrew/HumHub-Discord-Module/README.md

 ## Discord

-Adds a panel on the Dashboard, with the Discord Chat Widget.
+Adds a panel on the Dashboard, with the Discord **Chat Connect Widget**.

 ### Installation